In an emergency call 911

 We have a handy printable form you can complete at home or in the waiting room to help plan your visit.
 Help us to help you.
 This will help you make note of all your concerns, we will get to see the bigger picture as well as the smaller moving parts.
 It will also help you understand how doctors work in real time and help us to set up a plan to address all your concerns, based on priority and in good time.

-Please call the clinic first to ensure that they can take you on.
-You will be asked download and complete the new patient intake form at home in advance.
+Please make sure you are registered with health connect registry, once accepted by the clinic, download and complete the new patient intake form at home in advance.

 Please download and complete the form below.
 Once completed, email to email@example.com